 This approach requires a deep understanding of the customer's industry and a willingness to challenge the status quo.

 To employ challenger selling effectively, conduct thorough research on your prospects, industry trends, and competitors.
-Develop a compelling narrative that challenges the customer's assumptions and positions your solution as a game-changer.
+Develop a compelling narrative that challenges the customer's assumptions, strategically incorporating sales positioning, and positions your solution as a game-changer.

 In the digital age, social selling leverages social media platforms and online networks to connect with prospects and build relationships.

 It involves sharing valuable content, engaging in meaningful conversations, and establishing yourself as an industry expert.
 Social selling allows you to reach a broader audience and nurture relationships at scale.

 To succeed in social selling, maintain an active online presence, create and share relevant content, and engage with your audience regularly.
 Utilize social media platforms, such as LinkedIn, Twitter, and Instagram, to connect with prospects and share insights.

 Direct sales involve a straightforward, assertive approach where salespeople focus on highlighting the product's features and benefits.
 This approach is typically used for products with clear and immediate value propositions.